 - Anole from The New Mutants has this ability.

-- Subverted in Dr. Dolittle 2, with Papito the chameleon, who thinks he has the ability to blend completely into the background, but never can.
-At the end, Charisse paints a room completely green as a surprise for Papito, and it looks like he finally got his dream.
+- Subverted in Dr. Dolittle 2, with Pepito the chameleon, who thinks he has the ability to blend completely into the background, but never can.
+At the end, Charisse paints a room completely green as a surprise for Pepito, and it looks like he finally got his dream.

 - Played With in Tangled with Pascal, who mostly changes with his mood, it's just that half the time he happens to be in front of something of the same colour.
 The exception is the first scene with him, when he tries to blend in with a colourful pattern by appearing as this pattern.
 It doesn't work.

-- Randall, a monster based off a chameleon, from Monsters, Inc. (Who has different lizard parts-for example, his tongue looking exactly like a gila monster's) is an extreme example.
-He's completely invisible not only when standing against a background, but even when standing in the open and in physical contact with someone else.
+- Randall Boggs from Monsters, Inc. is an extreme example.
+He can turn completely invisible not only when standing against a background, but even when standing in the open and in physical contact with someone else.
 He also tends to instantly change colors and patterns when hit hard.
 Though it's justified given that he's a monster and not an actual chameleon.

 - Averted with the main character in Rango, whose colour-changing abilities are more in keeping with a real chameleon's ("It's an art, not a science!"), which doesn't do him any good when trying to hide in the desert.
 He does a moderately better job at imitating a packet of licorice while hiding in a sweets machine, although he's found out anyway.